Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Distinguished varieties and numerical contractions

-\begin{remark} The condition that each irreducible component of $\cW$ meets $\bG$ is necessary.
-Consider for example the variety This is a distinguished variety.
+\begin{remark} One of the important consequences of Theorem~\ref{T:DistMain} is that if $\cW$ is a distinguished variety with an irreducible component not intersecting $\bG$, then there is no numerical contraction $F$ such that $\cW=\cW_F$.
+A concrete example demonstrating this phenomenon is the variety This is a distinguished variety.
 The irreducible component $\{(s,p)\in\bC^2:p-1=0\}$ does not intersect $\bG$.
-There is {\em no} matrix $F$ such that $\cW=\cW_F$.
+There is, in fact, no matrix $F$ such that $\cW=\cW_F$.
 Because if there was an $F$, then in view of the joint spectrum representation of $\cW_F$: $\sigma(F^*+F)$ would have to contain the set $\{z_1+z_2:z_1z_2=1\}$.
 This is absurd because the spectrum of a matrix is a finite set. \end{remark} \begin{proof}[Proof of Theorem \ref{T:DistMain}] That $\cW_F$ is an algebraic variety follows from the fact that the determinant is always a polynomial; for this, $F$ does not even have to be a numerical contraction.
 To see that $\cW_F$ intersects $\Gamma$, note that $\cW_F$ contains the points $(\sigma(F^*),0)$, which is contained in $\Gamma$ because $\sigma(F^*)\subset \overline\bD$.

 For the moreover part, we prove $(1)\Rightarrow(2)\Rightarrow(3)\Rightarrow(4)\Rightarrow(1)$.
 The equivalence stated in item $(2)$ is a consequence of Theorem \ref{T:BndryEgenvle}.
 Indeed, if a c.n.u.\ numerical contraction $F$ has a unimodular eigenvalue, then Theorem \ref{T:BndryEgenvle} shows that $F$ must decompose into a matrix of the form $\beta I_{\bC^r}\oplus F'$ for some $1\leq r$.
 This is not possible because $F$ is a c.n.u.\ numerical contraction.
 The other direction is straightforward.